waggle-sensor/plugin-surface-water-detection/ecr-meta/ecr-science-description.md

    '-cuda': Use CUDA (default = True)
    '-crf': Use CRF post-processing (default = True)

+# Ontology:
+The code publishes measurements with toptic ‘env.detector.water’.
+Value for a topic indicates if there is water (1, True) or not (0, False).

 # Reference
 [1] L.-C. Chen, G. Papandreou, I. Kokkinos, K. Murphy, A. L. Yuille.
 DeepLab: Semantic Image Segmentation with Deep Convolutional Nets, Atrous Convolution, and Fully Connected CRFs.
 IEEE TPAMI, 2018.
 [2] H. Caesar, J. Uijlings, V. Ferrari.
 COCO-Stuff: Thing and Stuff Classes in Context.
 In CVPR, 2018.